decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 * there are well-established protocols for keeping clocks synchronized (NTP/PTP), and modern NTP security has improved via NTS ([RFC 8915](https://www.rfc-editor.org/info/rfc8915)), with updated authentication guidance ([RFC 8573](https://www.rfc-editor.org/info/rfc8573));
 * modern cloud providers offer additional synchronization services and measurements (for example, [AWS](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/) and [Meta](https://engineering.fb.com/2022/11/21/production-engineering/precision-time-protocol-at-meta/)).

-Given this, assuming clock synchronization is very reasonable and opens two approaches to view synchronization:
+Given this, assuming clock synchronization is very reasonable, there are two approaches to view synchronization:

 1. **Fixed View Schedule (FVS)**

-    In an FVS design, the start and end times of view $i$ are fixed in advance.
+    In the FVS design, the start and end times of each view $i$ are fixed in advance.
     *Pros*:
       - parties are tightly synchronized on view boundaries;
       - view synchronization is straightforward to implement and reason about.
+      - future proposers know exactly when their views will start, allowing them to prepare better.
     *Cons*:
       - view length is fixed to accommodate worst-case events, which can lead to unnecessarily long good-case view latency.

-2. **Optimistic Responsiveness (OR)**
+      - depends on good clock synchronization.

+2. **Variable View Schedule (VVS)**
-    In an optimistically responsive design (see [What is Responsiveness?](https://decentralizedthoughts.github.io/2022-12-18-what-is-responsiveness/) and [Optimistic Responsiveness](https://decentralizedthoughts.github.io/2020-06-12-optimal-optimistic-responsiveness/)), good-case views complete as quickly as the network allows.
+    In VVS, the view length can change based on network conditions and faults (see [Fever](https://arxiv.org/abs/2301.09881) and [Lumiere](https://arxiv.org/abs/2311.08091)).
+For example, in an **optimistically responsive** design (see [What is Responsiveness?](https://decentralizedthoughts.github.io/2022-12-18-what-is-responsiveness/) and [Optimistic Responsiveness](https://decentralizedthoughts.github.io/2020-06-12-optimal-optimistic-responsiveness/)), good-case views complete as quickly as the network allows.
+Another example is protocols with a **fast path**, which can be viewed as taking additional latency advantages in particularly good conditions (for example, see [links here](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/)).
+More generally, VVS designs aim to reduce latency in **good-case** events.
     *Pros*:
       - good-case view latency can be $O(\delta)$ and commit time as small as $3\delta$ (for optimal resilience, see [here](https://decentralizedthoughts.github.io/2025-11-22-three-round-BFT/)).
 Even in synchrony, these protocols can have $O(\delta)$ good-case view latency (see [here](https://decentralizedthoughts.github.io/2021-12-07-good-case-latency-of-rotating-leader-synchronous-bft/)).
     *Cons*:
-      - parties may begin views with a gap of up to $\Delta$ (the maximum message delay);
-      - this gap increases timeout timers, which in turn increases worst-case view latency.
+      - parties may begin views with a **view gap** of up to $\Delta$ (the maximum message delay); this view gap increases timeout timers, which in turn increases worst-case view latency.

-## The cryptoeconomic angle
+      - not knowing exactly how many views there will be in a time frame makes it harder to implement fixed inflation rewards.
+      - makes it harder to reason about external events and oracles that update at fixed times.

+## Is the block proposer incentivized to have a short or long view length?

 The leader of a view has temporary monopoly power over what to propose and when to propose.
 Waiting close to the maximum allowed time is a strict best response, because more transactions and fees may arrive, and there is more time to construct a block with higher MEV opportunities.
 This means that even if a protocol allows faster good-case views, incentives may still push behavior toward the maximal view length.
+See [timing games](https://arxiv.org/abs/2510.25144) as a proposal to mitigate this issue.

 So fixed schedules are a very reasonable design choice, but can we still get good-case speedups with a fixed view schedule?